-I have included printing numbers along with the book numbers in this section.
+I have included printing numbers along with the book numbers for the earlier books in this section.
 (If you're downloading my pictures, you'll notice a letter designation at the end of the file name.
 It corresponds to its place in the alphabet. "d" is a 4th printing, "e" is a 5th, etc).

 Several books have two different covers for stated first printings.
-I've listed several of these and other strange Pocket Book techniques in the "Oddities" section, which can be accessed from the web site's main page.
+I've listed several of these and other strange Pocket Book techniques in the "Oddities" section.

 Finally, I've also included some Pocket Book Junior's.
 Pocket Book had published Comet Books, digest-format books for kids, since 1948, and switched to the new format in 1951.
 The Comet series ended with #34 (see the "Digest" section); the Pocket Book Junior series started with #35.
 There were 77 titles in all.